volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 ![Browser Support Image](/img/screenshot-2020-12-05-at-14.54.45.png "Browser Support Image")

-The following code can be used to check whether the browser supports the feature:
+The following code can be used to check if the browser supports the feature:

 ```javascript
 if ("EventSource" in window) {